michielbdejong/browserid_addon/addon/README.md

 1. Get the addon-sdk at https://github.com/mozilla/addon-sdk/
 2. Start up the addon-sdk environment by cd into the addon-sdk, then 'source bin/activate'.
+3. cd out of addon-sdk, and into your copy of this repo, browserid_addon.
-3. from the sessions directory, type cfx run.
+4. Now from the addon directory, type cfx run.
-4. Go to myfavoritebeer.org to see BrowserID in action!
+5. Go to myfavoritebeer.org to see BrowserID in action!
-5. Go to google.com, wikipedia.org, twitter.com or myfavoritebeer.com to see
+6. Go to google.com, wikipedia.org, twitter.com or myfavoritebeer.com to see
    the sessions.

 ##Running Tests: